-- The CRA 7 fishery extends from the Waitaki River south along the Qago coastline to Long Point.
+- The CRA 7 fishery extends from the Waitaki River south along the Otago coastline to Long Point.
 In 2002, CRA 7 agreed to accept the new NSS management procedure proposed by the NRLMG and accepted by the Minister of Fisheries.
 Although the procedure is based only on CRA 8 CPUE and is designed to rebuild the CRA CPUE to target level, CRA 7 has agreed to accept TAC changes generated by this procedure. - At some time in the future, CRA 7 may develop and evaluate a management procedure specific to CRA 7.
-If this procedure is accepted by the NRLMG and the Minister, then CRA 7 may switch to that management procedure, leaving the current NSS management procedure to operate in CRA 8 only. - For the 2004/05 fishing year the TAC was set at 114.9 tonnes.
-A total of 5 tonnes was set aside for amateur catch and 10 tonnes was provided for customary catch.
-The TACC was set at 94.9 tonnes.
-The TAC/TACC adjustment was undertaken in response to the triggering of the NSS decision rule.
-A further TAC increase is recommended for April 2006. - 316.
+If this procedure is accepted by the NRLMG and the Minister, then CRA 7 may switch to that management procedure, leaving the current NSS management procedure to operate in CRA 8 only. - 271.
+For the 2006/07 fishing year the TAC was set at 140.2 tonnes.
+A total of 10 tonnes was provided for customary catch, 5 tonnes was set aside for amateur catch and 5 tonnes for illegal unreported removals.
+The TACC was set at 120.2 tonnes.
+The TAC/TACC adjustment was undertaken in response to the triggering of the NSS decision rule. - 272.
 The CRA 7 commercial season runs from 21 June to 19 November inclusive and the MLS is a tail length of 127 mm for both male and female lobsters.
-The fishery is open to amateur fishing all year with a MLS regime of 54 mm TW for males and 60 mm TW for females.
+The fishery is open to amateur fishing all year with a MLS regime of 54 mm TW for males and 60 mm

+TW for females.
 The CRA 7 fishery is unique in that a 'buffer zone', closed to commercial rock lobster fishing has been incorporated into the regional harvest initiative agreed by amateur and commercial users in 1993.

 - There are 30 CRA 7 quota share owners.
-In the 2003/04 season 16 commercial vessels reported CRA 7 landings.
+In the 2004/05 season 16 commercial vessels reported CRA 7 landings.
 The landed value of the catch is estimated at \$1.6 million (based on average port price paid to fishermen).
-The CRA 7 catch is processed and exported or sold to the domestic market by several Dunedin fishing companies. - The Otago Rock Lobster Industry Association represents CRA 7 commercial interests.
-The association has a paid regional co-ordinator and also funds stock monitoring sequences to supplement work done as Fisheries Required Research Services.
-Intensive catch sampling is done in three 5-day sequences during the commercial season. - There is no estimate of amateur catch.
-The preferred methods for amateur fishing are potting and diving with UBA. - 320.
-There are no estimates for customary harvest in CRA 7.
+The CRA 7 catch is processed and exported or sold to the domestic market by several Dunedin fishing companies. - 274.
+The Otago Rock Lobster Industry Association represents CRA 7 commercial interests.
+The association has a paid regional co-ordinator.